nsc-norway/suprDUPr/README.md

 Previously, PE analysis was implemented using `suprDUPr.read_id` and standard UNIX shell commands.
 As suprDUPr now has native PE support, this approach is no longer needed.
-The shell-based pipeline provided a slightly different (larger) result for the duplicate ratio, for a given set of parameters.
-To count a read as duplicate, it only required the read was marked as duplicate in both R1 and R2, considered separately.
-The result produced by suprDUPr's native PE analysis is better, as it consideres the read pair together, and requires both R1 and R2 to match to the same duplicate.
-In practice, the difference seems negligible.

 Keep in mind that a shorter matching string length per read (start/end position) may be in required, as the effective matching string is twice as long when running on PE data.

 ## How to compile the program